Poor roads, lax laws hike Bangladesh death toll

 Most highways are dotted with giant pot holes, often swamped with water, and there are no traffic lights or signals.
 Worse still, vehicles are frequently driven by untrained drivers without real licenses.

 In July, some 44 schoolchildren returning from a football match died after their vehicle slid into a roadside ditch.
-The driver held only a fake licence.
+The driver held only a fake license.

 But public anger finally erupted after celebrated film maker Tareque Masud and noted TV journalist Ashfaque Munier Mishuk died in the same crash early this month as they returned from scouting a potential film location.